Black Lives Matter infighting reaches a boiling point as members demand 'accountability'

 The BLM infighting comes on the heels of Patrisse Cullors announcing she would step down

-Amid increased scrutiny of Black Lives Matter co-founder Patrisse Coullor's lavish spending, including her reported purchases of multiple homes totaling upward of $3 million and the installation of fencing and an electric gate around one of those homes, the original ten BLM chapters are demanding more accountability and transparency from the BLM global network.
+Amid increased scrutiny of Black Lives Matter co-founder Patrisse Cullor's lavish spending, including her reported purchases of multiple homes totaling upward of $3 million and the installation of fencing and an electric gate around one of those homes, the original ten BLM chapters are demanding more accountability and transparency from the BLM global network.

 The BLM infighting comes on the heels of Cullors announcing she would step down from her role as the BLM foundation executive director as questions surrounding her finances swirled.
 Cullors, however, denied that her decision to resign had anything to do with that controversy, insisting she had planned to step away for more than a year.